Master of Wildlife Conservation

 Financial Assistance

 Financial support such as stipends and tuition waivers are not readily available for our M.W.C. programs.
 Occasionally limited support may become available (e.g. working as a research technician during the summer) but these opportunities are highly unpredictable.
 Thus students must be responsible for both their cost of living and tuition, which varies depending on residency (Maine, New England, Canada, or elsewhere).
-Check the Financial Information link on the Graduate School home page for details on tuition and fees
+Check the Funding link on the Graduate School home page for details on tuition and fees

 Inquiries and Applications